robertdavidgraham/wc2/README.md

                     unsigned *state);

-Some other part of the code reads from a file, a chunk at a time, then passes is to the parser function.
+Some other part of the code reads from a file, a chunk at a time, then passes it to the parser function.
 The parser maintains state from one chunk to the next in the "state" variable.
 It returns counts (line-count, word-count, char-count) in the results structure.